mcanet/STL-Volume-Model-Calculator/README.md

 ===========================

 This code is a volume calculator for STL Model in Python.
-The script calculates how much material is need for 3D print a model.
+The script calculates how much material is needed for printing a 3D models.

 Usage in a terminal:
   python mesure_volume.py torus.stl